 New features are packaged into feature updates that you can deploy using existing management tools.
 These changes come in bite-sized chunks rather than all at once, decreasing user readiness time.

 Monthly updates in previous Windows versions were often overwhelming because of the sheer number of updates available each month.
-Many organizations selectively chose which updates they wanted to install and which they didn’t, and this created countless scenarios in which organizations deployed essential security updates but picked only a subset of non-security fixes.
+Many organizations selectively chose which updates they wanted to install and which they didn't, and this created countless scenarios in which organizations deployed essential security updates but picked only a subset of nonsecurity fixes.

 Rather than receiving several updates each month and trying to figure out which the organization needs, which ultimately causes platform fragmentation, administrators see one cumulative monthly update that supersedes the previous month's update, containing both security and non-security fixes.
 This approach makes updating simpler and ensures that devices are more closely aligned with the testing done at Microsoft, reducing unexpected issues resulting from updates.

 There are three servicing channels.
 The Windows Insider Program provides organizations with the opportunity to test and provide feedback on features that will be shipped in the next feature update.
 The General Availability Channel provides new functionality with feature update releases.
 Organizations can choose when to deploy updates from the General Availability Channel.
 The Long-Term Servicing Channel, which is designed to be used only for specialized devices (which typically don't run Office) such as those that control medical equipment or ATM machines, receives new feature releases every two to three years.
-For details about the versions in each servicing channel, see Windows 10 release information.
+For more information about the versions in each servicing channel, see Windows release information.

-Servicing channels are not the only way to separate groups of devices when consuming updates.
+Servicing channels aren't the only way to separate groups of devices when consuming updates.
 Each channel can contain subsets of devices, which staggers servicing even further.
 For information about the servicing strategy and ongoing deployment process for Windows 10, including the role of servicing channels, see Plan servicing strategy for Windows client updates.

 General Availability Channel

 In the General Availability Channel, feature updates are available annually.
 This servicing model is ideal for pilot deployments and testing of feature updates and for users such as developers who need to work with the latest features.
-Once the latest release has gone through pilot deployment and testing, you will be able to choose the timing at which it goes into broad deployment.
+Once the latest release has gone through pilot deployment and testing, you'll be able to choose the timing at which it goes into broad deployment.